 Picnickers at the Nelson Unit can enjoy beautiful views of the Mississippi River.
 Open picnic shelters may be reserved for a fee.
 The lodge is an ideal spot for group events such as wedding receptions and family events and is available on a reservation basis.
 The lodge and open shelters may be reserved online through the park reservation system.

 The Dyas Unit has 46 camping units (31 with electrical hookups), modern rest rooms, showers and a sanitary dumping station.
 Advance campsite reservations can be booked through the park reservation system.
-Half of the campsites are still available for self-registration on a first-come, first-serve basis.
+One third of the campsites are still available for self-registration on a first-come, first-serve basis.
 Camping is not allowed in the Nelson Unit.

 The Dyas Unit encompasses almost 4 miles of foot trails with another 1.5 miles scheduled to be built by the Iowa DNR trail crew in 2015!
 Scenic overlooks, a stream with wildlife, and spring woodland wildflowers are amongst the highlights these trails offer.
 Plentiful spring flowers are May Apple, Wild Ginger, Jack-in-the-Pulpit, Wild Columbine, Hepatica, Bloodroot, & Dutchman’s Breeches.
 In winter, bald eagles concentrate to feed near the open waters below Lock and Dam 12.
 Pileated woodpeckers are occasionally seen in isolated areas.

 The South Bluff Nature Center in the Nelson Unit contains a variety of interesting displays on the plants, animals and geology of Bellevue State Park.
 The center is a remodeled golf course country club, rebuilt with mostly donated labor and supplies.
 It has been open to park visitors since its dedication in 1984.
-It is open 1:00 to 4:00 pm Saturdays, Sundays, and Holidays, and by appointment.
+It is open Memorial Day to Labor Day, Saturday, Sunday and Holidays.
 Hours may vary depending on volunteer and staff availability.